 - We will fill in the income information sheet and make it ready to supply to the Embassy in Bangkok with your documents supporting documentation.

-- You pay for the Income letter fee which is total of 3,500 baht fee when we give you the letter, reaffirming our transparency.
+- You pay for the Income letter fee which is total of 3,500 baht fee when you come to the office and order the letter.

 - We then take all the information to the consulate for you on a Monday morning and collect on a Thursday morning depending on Embassy holidays.